sidhu08/Worldlink/README.md

 ## To run

-1. Go the root of the project
+1. Go to the root of the project
-2. To create a superuser run - `python manage.py createsuperuser`
+2. To create/generate a superuser run - `python manage.py createsuperuser`
 3. Run migrations -  `python manage.py migrate`
 4. Run the server - `python manage.py runserver`
 5. Head to `127.0.0.1:8000`